-Pastor, preacher, scholar, cultural critic, public theologian, social justice activist, husband and father are just a few words that describe the life, work and ministry of our Senior Pastor, the Reverend Doctor J. Lee Hill, Jr., who believes in exploring ministry at the intersection of the spiritual and social, the secular and sacred.
+Pastor, preacher, scholar, cultural critic, public theologian, social justice activist, husband and father are just a few words that describe the life, work and ministry of our Senior Pastor and Teacher, the Reverend Doctor J. Lee Hill, Jr., who believes in exploring ministry at the intersection of the spiritual and social, the secular and sacred.

 Dr. Hill has been involved in ministry for more than twenty years.
 He is a licensed and ordained Baptist minister with full standing in both the Alliance of Baptists and the United Church of Christ.
 Since 1999 he has served in a variety of ministerial capacities in Virginia, North Carolina, the City of New York, and Southern California.
 Formerly serving the prestigious Riverside Church in the City of New York, he was mentored by the Rev. Dr. James Alexander Forbes Jr., before moving to San Diego to serve as the Senior Pastor of Christian Fellowship Congregational Church (UCC) in 2010.